cm-forks/microservice-camel-docker-in-action/readme.md

 # Project creation

-## Using JBoss Forge
+## iPaas Archetype

 * Use this Camel Archetype to create the skeleton of the project which is a camel-cdi maven module

 ```
 mvn archetype:generate

-58: remote -> org.apache.camel.archetypes:camel-archetype-cdi (Creates a new Camel project using CDI.)
+19: remote -> io.fabric8.archetypes:cdi-camel-http-archetype (Creates a new Camel route using CDI in a standalone Java Container calling the remote camel-servlet quickstart))
 ```

 with these parameters